drincoxyz/dwm/README.md

 + [pertag-perseltag](https://dwm.suckless.org/patches/pertag) - Gives each tag some of their own localized variables, such as the number of windows in the master stack.

 + [resetlayout](https://dwm.suckless.org/patches/resetlayout) - Resets the layout (and number of master windows) of the current tag when it has one or less windows occupying it.

++ [xresources](https://dwm.suckless.org/patches/xresources) - Allows configuration of dwm via [xrdb](https://cgit.freedesktop.org/xorg/app/xrdb).

++ [fancybar](https://dwm.suckless.org/patches/fancybar) - All windows in the current tag will have their titles shown in the status bar, as opposed to just the selected window.